rfabbri/minus/README.md

 curve-based structure from motion, where lines are tangents to curves).
-As of this date, such problems are too high degree to be solved symbolically, while being low enough degree to allow a global technique rather than the usual local Levenberg-Marquardt in structure from motion that requires an initialization.
+As of this date, such problems are too high degree to be solved symbolically, while being low enough degree to allow a global technique rather than the usual local Levenberg-Marquardt of structure from motion that requires an initialization.
+In fact, the solutions found using this technique for square problems can be used to initialize Levenberg-Marquardt for an overconstrained problem.

 Minus is split into three parts:
 - An efficient library for use in your C++ programs, no dependencies beyond C++